+We will continue to make follow-on investments in our energy companies.
+Additionally, our current and future BIOLOGY+ portfolio companies may address needs in energy-related industries and markets.
 Our energy portfolio consists of companies that commercialize and integrate products targeted at energy-related markets.
 There are risks in investing in companies that target energy-related markets, including the rapid and sometimes dramatic price fluctuations of commodities, particularly oil and sugar, and of public equities, the reliance on the capital and debt markets to finance large capital outlays, change in climate, including climate-related regulations, and the dependence on government subsidies to be cost-competitive with non-renewable or energy-efficient solutions.
 For example, the attractiveness of alternative methods for the production of biobutanol and biodiesel can be adversely affected by a decrease in the demand or price of oil.
 Adverse developments in this market may significantly affect the value of our energy portfolio, and thus our venture capital portfolio as a whole.

+We will continue to make follow-on investments in our electronics companies.
+Additionally, our current and future BIOLOGY+ portfolio companies may address needs in electronics-related industries and markets.
 Our electronics portfolio consists of companies that commercialize and integrate products targeted at electronics-related markets.
 There are risks in investing in companies that target electronics-related markets, including rapid and sometimes dramatic price erosion of products, the reliance on capital and debt markets to finance large capital outlays, including fabrication facilities, the reliance on partners outside of the United States, particularly in Asia, and inherent cyclicality of the electronics market in general.
 Additionally, electronics-related companies are currently out of favor with many venture capital firms.
 Therefore, access to capital may be difficult or impossible for companies in our portfolio that are pursuing these markets.

-The three main industry sectors around which our nanotechnology investments have developed are all capital intensive.
+The three main industry sectors around which our investments have developed are all capital intensive.

-The industry sectors where nanotechnology and microsystems are gaining the greatest traction, life sciences, energy and electronics are all capital intensive.
+The industry sectors where we have historically made investments, life sciences, energy and electronics, are all capital intensive.
 Currently, financing for capital-intensive companies remains difficult.
 In some successful companies, we believe we may need to invest more than we currently have planned to invest in these companies.
 There can be no assurance that we will have the capital necessary to make such investments.
 In addition, investing greater than planned amounts in our portfolio companies could limit our ability to pursue new investments and fund follow-on investments.
 Both of these situations could cause us to miss investment opportunities or limit our ability to protect existing investments from dilution or other actions or events that would decrease the value and potential return from these investments.

-Our board of directors may change our investment objective, operating policies and strategies without prior notice or shareholder approval, the effects of which may be adverse.
+Our Board of Directors may change our investment objective, operating policies and strategies without prior notice or shareholder approval, the effects of which may be adverse.